a chandelier that captures the fascination

 As well activated by the proximity of the audience, the fireflies start to fly, light up and create a glimmer of moving light.
 Nocturnal cloud creates an engaging atmosphere and questions the interaction between humans and the natural environment.

-nocturnal cloud is an interactive piece that invites the audience to walk around the blubs, observe the flying insects and think about nature at night.
+nocturnal cloud is an interactive piece that invites the audience to walk around the bulbs, observe the flying insects and reflect upon nature at night.

 mouth-blown glass bulbs by Lobmeyr, metal, cables, steelwire, brass hoods, motors, LEDs, custom made circuit boards, sensors / artificial handcrafted insects made out of: printed and lasercut foil adapted with felt and integrated LEDs for the fire-flies

 105 x 150cm height between 180 – 260 cm (depending on cable length)

 J. & L. Lobmeyr for producing the glass bulbs

 the chandelier is part of the permanent collection of Mudac